» medicaid

 In a recent New York Times article, doctors from across the nation echoed the study’s findings.
 As states are cutting Medicaid programs and doctors are pushed to bring in more money, children with Medicaid are seen as one of the last priorities.
 “It’s very disturbing,” said Dr. Karin Rhodes, who co-authored the study.
 “As a mother, if I had a kid who was having seizures or newly diagnosed juvenile diabetes, I would want to get them in right away.”

 In New York, the law firm of Littman Krooks LLP firmly believes that children with Medicaid deserve equal access to health care and quality treatment.
 Our New York special needs attorneys have decades of experience in courtrooms and settlements to uphold your child’s rights.
-To learn more, visit http://www.specialneedsnewyork.com/
+To learn more, visit https://www.specialneedsnewyork.com/

 http://www.littmankrooks.com/blog/.